 When is MTG Arena Standard Rotation Happening in 2019?

-Core Set 2020 is coming to Magic: The Gathering soon, and MTG Arena will be the first to experience it all on July 2, 2019.
+Core Set 2020 is the latest set to be added to Magic: The Gathering, and MTG Arena was the first platform to experience it all on July 2, 2019.
 This adds another 234 cards (not including the Planeswalker deck cards) to the only constructed format available on MTG Arena, the Standard format.

 A common question that is asked frequently is when “rotation” is happening in MTG Arena.
 It is important to a lot of players because some cards you collect will not be playable in Standard (but more on that later).
 We thought we’d break down and clarify the topic in today’s article.
 New players especially might not be aware of this, as it’s not too obvious in-game.